Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

-This guide explains what MDM is, how it differs from MAM and UEM, which deployment model fits which firm, and how the tooling lines up against PIPEDA, PHIPA, and Quebec Law 25.
+This guide explains what MDM is and how it differs from MAM and UEM.
+It covers what the licensing costs in Canadian dollars, which deployment model fits which firm, and how the tooling lines up against PIPEDA, PHIPA, and Quebec Law 25.
+I have run this rollout for Canadian SMBs since 2012, and the sequence below is the one I still use.

 KEY TAKEAWAYS